DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/CARE-SERVICES/BILLING/Community-and-Disability-Care.md

 14. *Click OK to close the Recurrence form.*
 15. *Click OK to add the job to the batch queue.*
 16. The interest payable transactions will be calculated and proposed.
-17. There will be two lines if the lumpsum has not been refunded within 14 days.
+17. There will be two lines if the lump sum has not been refunded within 14 days.
 18. The first line will be calculated and proposed using the base rate for 14 days.
 19. The second line will be calculated with the Max permissible interest rate (MPIR)
 20. Validate and post the journal.